Wichita Police Department rolls out volunteer program to curb crime

 Mills is just one of the volunteers you’ll soon see riding in a cart along the riverbanks.

-The idea for the program came from Wichita City Council member, Cindy Claycomb who admired the success of similar programs in other cities.
-She brought the idea to Gordon Ramsay, Wichita Police Chief.
+The idea for the program came from Cindy Claycomb, Wichita City Council member, who admired the success of similar programs in other cities.
+She brought the idea to Wichita Police Chief Gordon Ramsay.

 “They are just people to help watch for activity that is criminal or illegal and turn that in to police,” said Claycomb.